veltman/maps-nicar14/potential.md

 Not being a sea captain.

 All maps are opinionated.
 Embrace it.
 Geographic fidelity can be a drawback.
 Think about transit maps: sacrificing some geographic fidelity in favor of readability.
 Modern tools and browsers are making it easier and easier to create vivid, useful, non-geodetic maps.
+WaPo block map.
+Dorling cartogram.
+Stamen Google bus map.

 ---